Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Tabby Architecture Plain Train Method

 \section{Tabby Architecture \& Plain Train Method}

 We now formally introduce our two novel contributions for LLM table synthesis: \textit{Tabby} is an architecture modification that may be applied to any transformer-based language model (LM) \citep{vaswani2017attention}, and \textit{Plain} is a training technique for training any (Tabby or non-Tabby) LM on tabular data.
-Tabby and Plain are especially powerful together: Tabby increases model expressivity in a way that is specially-suited to tabular data, while Plain allows the model to more easily focus on learning the critical features of a dataset during training.
+Tabby and Plain are especially powerful together: Tabby increases model expressivity in a way that is specially-suited to tabular data, while Plain allows the model to more effectively fit to the key features of a tabular dataset during training, yielding more realistic data synthesis.

 In Section~\ref{sec:method-arch}, we describe Tabby for tabular or other structured data.
 In Section~\ref{sec:method-trainllm} , we outline the process for training an LM on tabular data using our Plain training technique.
-Then, in Section~\ref{sec:method-train}, we provide additional insight into how Tabby models are trained (using Plain, or pre-existing LLM table training techniques such as GReaT \cite{borisov_language_2022}) by comparing the training process's forward pass and loss calculation for a Tabby model with a non-Tabby model.
+Then, in Section~\ref{sec:method-train}, we provide additional insight into how Tabby models are trained (using Plain, or pre-existing LLM table training techniques such as GReaT \citep{borisov_language_2022}) by comparing the training process's forward pass and loss calculation for a Tabby model with a non-Tabby model.